canada-ca/PCTF-CCP/Version1_1/psp-pctf-V1_1/sec4_appendixB.md

 #### 4.4.2 Assigned Identifier

 It is generally agreed that *name* and *date of birth* comprise the minimum set of identity attributes required to constitute an identifier for a person.
-Analyses<sup id="fnr-identityResolutionProject">[fn-number](#fn-identityResolutionProject)</sup> have shown that a combination of *name* (*surname* + *first given name*) and full *date of birth* will distinguish between upwards of 96% of the persons in any population.
+Analyses<sup id="fnr-identityResolutionProject"><a href="#fn-identityResolutionProject" class="fnote"></a></sup> have shown that a combination of *name* (*surname* + *first given name*) and full *date of birth* will distinguish between upwards of 96% of the persons in any population.
 While adding other identity attributes (e.g., *sex*, *place of birth*) to the set provides some marginal improvement, no combination of identity attributes can guarantee absolute uniqueness for 100% of a given population.

 Consequently, due to the potential for identity overlap in whatever residual percentage of the population remains, program/service providers employ the use of an *assigned identifier*.
 An assigned identifier is an artificial identity attribute that is used solely for the purpose of providing identity uniqueness.
 It consists of a numeric or alphanumeric string that is generated automatically and is assigned to a person or organization at the time of identity establishment.